The Best Shrimps for Freshwater Aquarium (Review)

 4. Red Rili Shrimp

 Red Rili Shrimp is a breed of Red Cherries.
-It does not grow beyond one inch as such, they belong to the dwarf species of shrimps.
-They rely on the presence of some plants and ornaments to hide while also feed on algae.
-If you are desirous of specie, which you can breed without much difficulty, the red rili shrimp is the ideal for you.
+It does not grow beyond one inch; as such, they belong to the dwarf species of underwater inhabitants.
+They rely on the presence of some plants and ornaments to hide while also feeding on algae.
+If you are desirous of a specie, which you can breed without difficulty, the red rili shrimp is ideal.

 Key Features:

-- Some plants and ornaments are an ideal place for them to seek cover.
+• Some plants and ornaments are ideal places for them to seek cover.

 Pros